-Wholesale credit risk arises from the portfolio of High Quality Liquid Assets (HQLA) and other financial exposures which are managed by Atom's Treasury.
-Wholesale credit risk is defined as the risk that counterparties will fail to repay amounts owed or perform obligations when due.
-Atom has a low appetite for this form of risk and consequently exposures are restricted to high quality issuers and counterparties with a low risk of failure.
+Wholesale credit risk arises from the portfolio of HQLA and other financial exposures which are managed by the Treasury function.
+Wholesale credit risk is defined as the risk that counterparties or issuers will fail to meet their obligations when they become due.
+Atom has a very limited appetite for this form of risk and consequently exposures are restricted to very high quality issuers and counterparties with a low risk of failure.
 Exposure and tenor limits are set accordingly.

-Treasury exposures and limits are focused mainly on the UK sovereign, UK institutions and UK RMBS issuers, with additional limits extended to a small number of highly rated banks in Europe and other developed economies.
-Exposures to UK RMBS issuers are covered separately under Section 8.3 due to disclosures rules, although they are managed as part of the Bank's wholesale credit risk framework.
+Treasury exposures and limits are focused mainly on the UK government and central bank, UK banks and building societies, with additional limits extended to a small number of highly rated banks in Europe and other developed economies.
+The Bank also has exposure to a central clearing counterparty to allow it to comply with its obligations to centrally clear all of its new eligible derivative transactions, (see Section 8.4).
+In addition, the Bank has appetite for exposures to UK residential mortgage-backed securities (RMBS) (see Section 8.3) although they are managed as part of the Bank's wholesale credit risk framework.